Jacek-Kaleta/DWH_Maker/README.md

 You can:
 - load the script definition from the ".txt" file.
 - load saved project from ".html" file.
-- load field list from ".csv" file.
+- load list of fields from ".csv" file.

 Create a definition file for the DATA WAREHOUSE SQL GENERATOR using the SQL script <br>